Employee Confidentiality FAQs

 Article 120 of the UAE Labour Law (Part 6) allows employers to terminate services of employees if the employee reveals and secrets of the establishment in which he was employed.

 5. Okay, so what’s best for me to do if I’m leaving my current employment?

-To buy peace of mind, you should not disclose any information, secret, customer or supplier list, databases, know-how, models, drawings, techniques with any third party.
-You should not copy, disseminate, forward, store (physically or on any media) any information pertaining to company or any models, prototypes, patterns, samples, schematics, experimental or test data, reports, drawings, plans, specifications, photographs, collections of information, manuals and any other documents.
+To buy peace of mind, you should not disclose any information, secret, customer or supplier list, databases, know-how, models, drawings, techniques from any third party.
+You should not copy, disseminate, forward, store (physically or on any media) any information pertaining to the company or any models, prototypes, patterns, samples, schematics, experimental or test data, reports, drawings, plans, specifications, photographs, collections of information, manuals and any other documents.
 You should sign a non-disclosure agreement to protect your interests.